 Nice Guys Don't Grow On Trees - In progress.
 Now being posted on here and homepage.
 The boat left the city with our 19 survivors on it.
 Now it has found land and all 19 passengers start to build a new home for themselves.
 But will they survive?
 And what awaits them in this new home?
 New friends?
 Old enemies?
 Or perhaps the other way round?
 Brand new!
 POLL now up in the comments thread on my homepage!
 Please vote!
 I'd really like to know what people think about the hinted/blatant pairings so far.
 Yes, it does centre on Jack: I am a Jack fan, live with it.
 There's plenty of time spent on the other characters too though.
 Please feel free to start arguments in the comments thread on my own website: it makes things so much more fun!

-Feathers, Fights and Friendships - New to here, but not new to me.
-This story has been running for a long time and it takes the idea of fanfiction to a different level.
+Feathers, Fights and Friendships - In progress.
+This story has been running since 2002/3 and it takes the idea of fanfiction to a different level.
 This story is a Tribe fanfic, but it does not contain any of the canon characters, nor is it set in New Zealand.
 Instead, it answers the question posed to me a long time ago by a friend: 'What would it be like if they set the Tribe in the UK?'.
 So here it is.
 All new characters, all new setting, all new adventures, but same old virus and same old problems, plus slightly more rain...
 If you are looking for another Jacony or Jamber, don't look here, but if you do read, please review!
-You DO NOT need to know anything about the Tribe to get this story!
-If you do happen to know anything about Glasgow, on the other hand, fire in: it's set in the Princes Square mall in Buchanon street!
+You DO NOT need to know anything about the Tribe to get this story, so if you just want to read something different of mine, and haven't seen the series, this may be for you!
+If you do happen to know anything about Glasgow, fire in: it's set in the Princes Square mall (renamed in the story as the Feathers mall) in Buchanon street!

 Primeval A-Z - each chapter is a complete, unique story inspired by successive letters of the alphabet.
 Inspired by similar sets of stories over in the Dark Angel part of the board.